mimir/mimir/README.md

 Using
 =====

 So you now should be good to go on testing.
-There is a couple of test commands (from the mimir directory), most basic is
+There is a couple of test commands (from the Mimir directory), most basic is

-'python manage.py test'
+`python manage.py test`

-it will run all the test we have written and alot of inbuilt ones in django, for the specific ones we have written use
+it will run all the tests we have written and alot of inbuilt ones in Django, for the specific ones we have written use

-'python manage.py test lessons.MySeleniumTests.TESTNAME'
+`python manage.py test lessons.MySeleniumTests.TESTNAME`

-with 'TESTNAME' replace by
+with `TESTNAME` replace by

-'test_views' - to test that all the pages accessible load 'test_login' - to test your able to log in 'test_register' - to test your able to register
+`test_views` - to test that all the pages accessible load `test_login` - to test your able to log in `test_register` - to test your able to register

 more to follow.
 Feel free to add to this list if you wish to.